openshift/enhancements/enhancements/two-nodes-openshift/2no.md

 Consider the following in developing a version skew strategy for this
 enhancement:
 - During an upgrade, we will always have skew among components, how will this impact your work?
-- Does this enhancement involve coordinating behavior in the control plane and in the kubelet?
+- Does this enhancement involve coordinating behavior in the control-plane and in the kubelet?
 How does an n-2 kubelet without this feature available behave when this feature is used?
 - Will any other components on the node change?
 For example, changes to CSI, CRI